mzool/reading-notes/read 1.md

 # Chapter 18:
 # Question to ask before creating website:
 + # Who is the Site For?
-+ ## you have to spicify age, country, areas, education level, for men or women or mixed and the kind of devices that access the site.
++ ## you have to specify age, country, areas, education level, for men or women or mixed and the kind of devices that access the site.
 + # Why People Visit your Website?
-+ ## for entertainment or to achieve goal, personal or professionl.
++ ## for entertainment or to achieve goal, personal or professional.
 + # What Your Visitors are Trying to Achieve?
-## you can't satisfy all visotors but you need to put something motivate your visotors to continue in your site.
+## you can't satisfy all visitors but you need to put something motivate your visitors to continue in your site.
 # What Information Your Visitors Need?
-## put information from many recources, arrange it and keep it easy to find by users.
+## put information from many resources, arrange it and keep it easy to find by users.
 + # How Often People Will Visit Your Site?
 + ## when you know the answer, then you know when you have to update, for example news websites have to update minute by minute.
-+ # After you know the answeres, now you have to put a map for your site and organize all information you collect and how to build your site, you can use wireframe {simple sketch of the key information that needs to go on each page of a site}.
++ # After you know the answers, now you have to put a map for your site and organize all information you collect and how to build your site, you can use wireframe {simple sketch of the key information that needs to go on each page of a site}.

 + # Getting your message across using design:
 + ## The aim of the visual design is to communicate, organizing and prioritizing help to understand where the importance and how to read the site.